-- (a) 90% of the samples taken over the test period must have a BOD5 less than or equal to 20 g/m with no sample greater than 30 g/m. - (b) 90% of the samples taken over the test period must have total suspended solids less than or equal to 30 g/m with no sample greater than 45 g/m. - (c) Where disinfection is provided 90% of the samples taken over the test period must have a thermotolerant coliform count (determined by either the most probable number or membrane filter technique) not exceeding 200 organisms per 100 mL with no sample exceeding 1000 organisms per 100 mL. - (d) Where chlorination is the disinfection process, the total chlorine concentration must be greater than or equal to 0.5 g/m and less than 2.0 g/m in four out of five samples taken.
+- (a) 90% of the samples taken over the test period must have a BOD5 less than or equal to 20 g/m3 with no sample greater than 30 g/m3. - (b) 90% of the samples taken over the test period must have total suspended solids less than or equal to 30 g/m3 with no sample greater than 45 g/m3. - (c) Where disinfection is provided 90% of the samples taken over the test period must have a thermotolerant coliform count (determined by either the most probable number or membrane filter technique) not exceeding 200 organisms per 100 mL with no sample exceeding 1000 organisms per 100 mL. - (d) Where chlorination is the disinfection process, the total chlorine concentration must be greater than or equal to $0.5~\rm g/m^3$ and less than $2.0~\rm g/m^3$ in four out of five samples taken.